fchavonet/python-gshock_database/README.md

 ## 🔧 <span id="whats-next">What's next?</span>

-- Add an update button in the GUI to trigger the scraping process in the background, keeping the database up-to-date.
+- Add an update button to trigger the scraping process in the background, keeping the database up-to-date.
 - Clean the code.

 ## ♥️ <span id="thanks">Thanks</span>